Library Space & Access

 |1.
 Can I borrow physical items?

-Our collections are available for browsing and borrowing to staff, faculty and students of Yale-NUS College.
+Our collections are available for browsing and borrowing to staff, faculty and students of Yale-NUS College and the NUS community.

 All electronic resources, including electronic research databases, e-books and e-journals remain available for your use.
 Please use the Proxy Bookmarklet to access them.